top of page

 for cool

 Pinpointing exactly when summer is in the UK, has become an impossible game of guestimation.
-But when the days or weeks do start heating up, it’s important that our health (and those we care for) is at the forefront of our minds.
+But when the days or weeks do start heating up, it’s helpful to know some of the tips and tricks to staying cool.
+Here are some from our community have shared with us.

-1. The good old fan
+1. The good old fan and air conditioners

 This comes as no surprise!
 As the saying goes, ‘UK heat is nowhere close to holiday heat’, (as much as we wish it was), so we have to work extra hard to get our temperatures down.